scribe-org/Scribe-iOS/README.md

 # Features [`⇧`](#contents) <a id="features"></a>

 Scribe keyboard features are accessed via the `Scribe key` at the top left of any Scribe keyboard.
 Pressing this key gives the user three new selectable options: `Translate`, `Conjugate` and `Plural`.
-These buttons allow for words to be queried and inserted into the text field followed by a space.
-Scribe feature data is sourced from [Wikidata](https://www.wikidata.org/) and stored in app, so an internet connection is not required.
+These keys allow for words to be queried and inserted into the text field followed by a space.

 Current features include: